Daniel15/JSFramework/README.md

 Simple JavaScript framework I use when I don't need a heavyweight framework like MooTools.
 Currently contains a very limited feature set (mostly AJAX) which won't be growing much.

+This documentation is most likely out of date, please refer to the code for the latest features.
+The documentation will be updated when I get a chance to.

 Features
 ========
  - AJAX
    - Both GET and POST
  - Cross-browser event handling
+   - Normalisation of events in IE (target and currentTarget properties)
+   - Onload handler that automatically calls functions based on body ID
+   - Event delegation
  - DOM functions and DOM object wrapping
+   - getElementsByClassName polyfill for IE6 and 7
  - General utilities
  - Templating (based off Simple JavaScript Templating by John Resig)
+ - Polyfills for old browsers
+   - getElementsByClassName for IE6 and 7
+   - HTML5 window.localStorage polyfill
+   - Function.prototype.bind, String.prototype.trim
+   - JSON.parse

 Examples